Skip to Content

 167.744 Museums and the Public

-Students who complete within one year of first enrolling for full-time study or within three years of first enrolling for part-time study may be eligible for consideration for Distinction.
+Students who complete within one year of first enrolling for full-time study or within three years of first enrolling for part-time study may be eligible for the consideration of Distinction.

 We can't tell you the exact cost until you have chosen your courses, as the tuition fees you pay each year vary depending on the courses you choose.
 There will also be compulsory non-tuition fees you have to pay in addition to your tuition fees.
 For some courses there may be other charges for things such as study resources, software, trips and contact workshops.